composer/composer/doc/articles/plugins.md

 Plugins for an event can be run manually by the `run-script` command.
 This works the same way as [running scripts manually](scripts.md#running-scripts-manually).

+If it is another type of plugin the best way to test it is probably using a [path repository](../05-repositories.md#path) to require the plugin in a test project, and then `rm -rf vendor && composer update` every time you want to install/run it again.

 ## Using Plugins

 Plugin packages are automatically loaded as soon as they are installed and will